apache/activemq-artemis/docs/user-manual/en/persistence.md

 The majority of the journal is written in Java, however we abstract out the interaction with the actual file system to allow different pluggable implementations.
-ActiveMQ ships with two implementations:
+Apache ActiveMQ ships with two implementations:

 -   Java [NIO](http://en.wikipedia.org/wiki/New_I/O).